Swallowing Exercises- Lip-Closure-Lip-Seal Exercises

 Your SLP will tell you what kind of progress to expect.

 Continue to practice all of your swallowing exercises as prescribed by your SLP.
-You
+If

-may be less if you skip practice sessions.
-Work closely with all the members of your
+you skip practice sessions, your progress will slow.
+Work closely with all the members

 Before you agree to the test or the procedure make sure you know: